Moist and delicious, this brown sugar Cowboy Coffee Cake Recipe is one of the easiest things you’ll ever bake!

 In the original cowboy coffeecake recipe, you would work the butter into the dry ingredients with a pastry cutter until you had coarse crumbs.
 Then, you’d take a cup of crumbs and set them aside for the topping, while using the remaining crumbs for the cake batter.

 In this particular cowboy coffee cake recipe, we’re going a bit more traditional.
-First, whip the butter and brown sugar together.
+First, whip the butter and brown sugar together, using a handheld electric mixer and a large mixing bowl or a stand mixer fitted with the paddle attachment.

 Then, add the dry ingredients alternately with the buttermilk until everything is combined.
-That’s your cake batter.
+So, beat half of the flour mixture into the wet ingredients, followed by half of the buttermilk, etc. That’s your cake batter.

 Instead of taking from the cake ingredients, we’re making the crumb topping separately because one little cup of crumbs just isn’t enough.
 And we’re using melted butter instead of cold butter or butter at room temperature.